weblocks-framework/weblocks-twitter-bootstrap-application/README.md

 ## Usage

 Inherit your application from `'twitter-bootstrap-webapp` to make skin work.

-To use this theme load this package and use following snippet when defining application.
+Use following snippet when defining application for this.

 ```lisp
 ; Example of defwebapp